ArjunCodess/storyblok-mcp/README.md

   Create a new story (page, folder, or content entry) in Storyblok.

 - **update_story**
-  Update an existing story’s content, name, slug, or tags.
+  Update an existing story's content, name, slug, or tags.

 - **delete_story**
   Delete a story by its ID.